rahulmllvrp/tp/docs/UserGuide.md

 **A**: Yes, simply copy the `addressbook.json` file from the data folder to a safe location.
 You can restore it later by copying it back.
 It's recommended to backup your data regularly.

 **Q**: Are my contacts searchable by phone number or email?<br>
-**A**: Currently, the `find` command only searches by name.
+**A**: Currently, the `find` command only searches by name and tag.
 To find contacts by other fields, use the `list` command to view all contacts and manually search through them.

 **Q**: What characters are allowed in names and addresses?<br>
 **A**: Names can contain letters, numbers, and spaces.
 Addresses can contain any characters including special symbols, making them flexible for international addresses.